-NeXxus-Connecting Women in Supply Chain is sponsored by the Global Supply Chain Institute.
-The mission of NeXxus is to increase awareness of the supply chain major and career opportunities for female students.
-To do this, NeXxus 1) creates opportunities for women SCM students to network with SCM professionals; 2) provides mentoring opportunities between students and SCM practitioners; 3) builds confidence in women students, creating future leaders in the SCM profession; and 4) attracts the right talent by educating women students about exciting career opportunities in SCM.
-Since this organization is focused on creating gender diversity in the SCM major and the profession, both females and males are welcome to join.
+NeXxus - Connecting Women in Supply Chain is an initiative sponsored by the Global Supply Chain Institute.
+The NeXxus mission is to increase awareness of the supply chain major and career opportunities for female students.
+To do this, the student organization 1) creates opportunities for female SCM students to network with SCM professionals; 2) provides mentoring opportunities between students and SCM practitioners; 3) builds confidence in female students, creating future leaders in the SCM profession; and 4) educates female students about exciting career opportunities in SCM.
+Since this organization is focused on creating gender diversity in the SCM major and the profession, both females and males are encouraged to participate in the student club activities.

 Marketing

 Concentration Option: Third and Fourth Years

-(see page 11 for Haslam First- and Second-Year Showcase)
+(see page 13 for Haslam First- and Second-Year Showcase)

-Third Year Business Administration 331-332 Credit Hours 4

-Business Administration 341-342 4

-Finance 301 3

-Ethics 3

-Business Administration 300 1

-Supply Chain Management 311 3

-Supply Chain Management 312 3

-Marketing 350 3

-Marketing 360 3

-Electives 3

-Fourth Year

-Business Law 301 2

-Marketing Elective 3

-Business Administration 453 4

-Marketing 460 3

-Supply Chain Management Electives 9

-Business Administration 405 1

-Electives 7

-TOTAL HOURS FOR GRADUATION 120
+Third Year Business Administration 331-332 Business Administration 341-342 Finance 301 Ethics Business Administration 300 Supply Chain Management 311 Credit Hours Supply Chain Management 312 Marketing 350 Marketing 360 Electives 3 3 3 3 Fourth Year Business Law 301 'Marketing Elective Business Administration 453 2 3 4 Marketing 460 Supply Chain Management Electives Business Administration 405 Electives 3 9 1 7 TOTAL HOURS FOR GRADUATION 120